Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 • Use dark soy sauce or low-sodium soy sauce in place of the light soy sauce.

 • You can use packaged minced garlic instead of fresh garlic.
+Add a teaspoon of fresh ginger if you have it.

 • If you don’t like cabbage, substitute your favorite vegetable!